Are you expecting twins? Have you planned the sleeping arrangements yet? Get all your twin cribs questions answered before you plan your nursery.

 Should twin cribs be next to each other?

 It is just fine to place cribs side by side or end to end.
 In fact, this can comfort twins because they can still be relatively close to each other but still have their own space.
+Placement is often an important factor when placing twin baby beds in your nursery.

 If finding room for two separate cribs wasn’t hard enough, you will need to follow some basic rules for crib placement.
 When placing two cribs next to each other, make sure the cribs are flush with no gap between them and no way to create a gap.
 If your cribs are not flush against each other and securely in place, then put at least 3 feet between them.
 Children can and do climb out of their own cribs into their siblings’ cribs.
 If cribs are just a few inches apart there is the possibility that the climbing child could fall between the cribs and become stuck.